JuliaActors/Actors.jl/docs/src/intro.md

 The actor added (1,2,3) to 1000 and sent the result back to the provided link.
 Then we received it asynchronously.

-The [`request`](@ref) function is a wrapper for synchronous bidirectional communication.
+The `request` function is a wrapper for *synchronous bidirectional communication*.
 It will create a link internally and `send` it with the communication parameters as a `Call` (or another given message type) to the actor.
 That one sends a `Response` back to the received link, and `request` then delivers the response:

 ```@repl intro
 request(myactor, 1,2,3)